 If you are applying for a DBS check as an individual, you will have to pay a standard fee.

 If an employer is applying for a DBS check on your behalf, the employer will typically cover the cost of the DBS check, but you should confirm this directly with the employer before any request is made.

 For more information about how much a DBS check costs, please click here to visit our dedicated DBS checks page.

 What other safeguarding checks do I need to work with children and/or vulnerable adults?

 DBS checks are a legal requirement if you’re hoping to work with children and/or vulnerable adults, but depending on your job position, you may need to undergo additional checks and safeguarding training to carry out your role effectively.

-Here at the Child Protection Company, we specialise in delivering fully verifiable online and face-to-face safeguarding training to individuals working in a variety of professions across the United Kingdom, from teachers to dental staff, nannies to equestrians.
+We specialise in delivering fully verifiable online and face-to-face safeguarding training to individuals working in a variety of professions across the United Kingdom, from teachers to dental staff, nannies to equestrians.

 If you would like to get a head start on safeguarding training in preparation for your new role, why not click here now to browse our selection of online safeguarding courses?
-Within just 1 to 2 hours, you can achieve a fully verifiable safeguarding certificate from as little as £23.25 plus VAT per course.

 For more information about safeguarding training or DBS checks, please give our friendly customer support team a call on 01327 552030 or email us at email@example.com today.
 Alternatively, you can use the live chat feature on this website to chat to us during office hours.

-The Child Protection Company offices are open from 9am to 5.30pm, Monday to Friday.
+Our offices are open from 9am to 5.30pm, Monday to Friday.
 All of our verifiable online safeguarding courses are accessible 24/7 from any device with an internet connection.